Skip to content

 6. Next

-• Organize the Flink statement into a pipeline folder may be using sources, intermediates, dimensions and facts classification.
-Think about data product.
-So a candidate hierarchy may look like
+• Organize the Flink statements into pipeline folders, possibly using sources, intermediates, dimensions, and facts classification.
+Think about data products.
+A candidate hierarchy may look like this:

 my-flink-app